Education Visit Terms and Conditions

 11. Governing Law

-11.1 These terms and conditions and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the law of England and Wales.
+11.1 These terms and conditions shall be governed by and construed in accordance with the law of England and Wales and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation will be subject to the exclusive jurisdiction of the courts of England.